AFRICAN COMMUNITY FUND

 CHAPTER VII: AMENDMENTS, DISSOLUTION, AND SUPPLEMENTARY AGREEMENTS

-24.1.
-Any provision contained in this Charter may be amended by a resolution passed by a majority vote of Class A Members present or represented at a Voting Meeting.
+25.1.
+Any provision contained in this Charter may be amended by a resolution passed by a majority vote of Governance Members present or represented at a Voting Meeting.

-24.2.
-Amendments affecting the core objectives, Capital Structure, Voting Rights, Immunities, or the position of the Chair require a majority vote of at least two-thirds of the holders of all issued Class A Shares present or represented at the Voting Meeting.

 25.2.
+Amendments affecting the core objectives, Capital Structure, Voting Rights, Immunities, or the position of the Chair require a majority vote of at least two-thirds of the Governance Members present or represented at the Voting Meeting.

-Dissolution Vote: Dissolution of the Fund shall occur only upon the affirmative vote of holders representing at least seventy-five percent (75%) of all Voting (Class A) Members.
+26.2.
+Dissolution Vote: Dissolution of the Fund shall occur only upon the affirmative vote of holders representing at least seventy-five percent (75%) of all Governance Members.

 CHAPTER VIII: GENERAL PROVISIONS